-Back in Virginia, I was a landlord of two residential homes and an apartment building with 15 apartments.
+Back in Virginia, I was a landlord of two investment properties and an apartment building with 15 apartments.
 When the economy was ok, the income was ok and we even made some money.
 However, we were in lower end units, and as soon as the market really went south in 2007 and 2008, we soon ran into problems.
 I could no longer find good renters, and could no longer afford to make repairs.

 I ended up getting renters in these buildings that I did not really want to take.
 It was essential to keep the mortgages paid and everything running without my eating away my savings.
 At this sad point in my time as a landlord, I deal with some of the worst things that have ever happened to me in business.
 And here they are:

 #1 – I Took On Criminals As Property Managers

 Desperate times, desperate measures.
 I had lost my quality property manager for the low end apartment building, and the building was an hour from where I lived.
 An onsite manager was essential.
 So, I brought in a couple who I ‘thought’ were good people and could properly manage the building.

 All was well for the first month.
 Then I began to get the rent money delivery later and later each week.
 And then one week, I didn’t hear from them for several days and they would not answer their phone.
 It turned out that they had been ARRESTED at a DUI checkpoint and were in jail, with my rent money.